High Yield Bonds - Where Are We Now And 2017 Outlook

 As anyone who has followed my writings knows, I specialize in high yield bonds (as well as other sectors of fixed income) and continue to recommend the asset class as one tool in creating a diversified investment portfolio.
 Why?
 Because over the last 20 years high yield bonds have outperformed stocks with less risk, especially during the two market crashes.
-This is particularly beneficial for investors who do not want to accept stock market risk, or for income oriented investors who cannot afford the low yields of various types of investment grade bonds.
+This is particularly beneficial for investors who do not want to accept stock market risk or for income-oriented investors who cannot afford the low yields of various types of investment grade bonds.

-The chart below compares stock market returns (S&P 500 Index, Ticker: SPY) versus high yield bond returns since 1/1/2000, over 17 years.
+The chart below compares stock market returns (S&P 500 Index SPY) versus high yield bond returns since 1/1/2000, over 17 years.
 As can be seen, high yield bonds have outperformed stocks by a 2.3% annualized return each year (7.2% versus 4.9%), and with at least 1/3 less risk (based on standard measurements of risk, i.e. volatility).
 Performance during the market crashes is a key reason.
-During the tech crash of 2000-2002 stocks declined by 38%, while high yield bonds declined by only 2.5%.
+During the tech crash of 2000-2002, stocks declined by 38% while high yield bonds declined by only 2.5%.
 In 2008, high yield bonds suffered, but by about 1/3 less than stocks.
 More importantly, high yield bonds immediately recovered, and by the end of 2009 were already ahead of 2007 levels, while it took stocks another three years to recover to pre-crash levels.
-High yield fell in 2015 due to the oil crash, which further "infected" unrelated sectors of the market (e.g. the bonds of hospital operator Select Medical fell at one point in 2015 to the low-80s, to yield 11%); the overreaction was corrected in 2016 and in the end the annualized two-year return for 2015 & 2016 came to 6%.
-(Longer term data shows stocks outperforming high yield, but not by much and with far more risk: The S&P returned 10.9% per annum from 1983-2013 versus 9.5% for high yield, but with more than 50% higher risk.)
+High yield fell in 2015 due to the oil crash, which further "infected" unrelated sectors of the market (e.g. the bonds of hospital operator Select Medical (NYSE:SEM) fell at one point in 2015 to the low-80s, to yield 11%); the overreaction was corrected in 2016 and in the end the annualized two-year return for 2015 & 2016 came to 6%.
+(Longer-term data shows stocks outperforming high yield, but not by much and with far more risk: The S&P returned 10.9% per annum from 1983-2013 versus 9.5% for high yield, but with more than 50% higher risk.)
 This article will update my current views of the high yield market and expectations for the rest of the year.

 * High yield returns are based on the BofA Merrill Lynch US High Yield Total Return Index